 Wisdom from babies in the womb: Right now Deborah is reading Rabbi Jill Hammer’s The Jewish Book of Days, and was struck by a line in the book, that "every infant represents a harvest of the past and a seed of the future."
-From the countless fetuses Deborah has observed in the womb through ultrasound, she’s seen firsthand how they all “dance like no one’s watching.”
+From the countless fetuses in the womb Deborah has observed through ultrasound, she’s seen firsthand how they all “dance like no one’s watching.”
 There are graceful movements, some jerkier movements where they really "get down", and also stillness.
 “It’s all necessary.”
 During the birthing process, fetuses find the path of least resistance moving through the birth canal, changing the directionality of their head and body parts, and know exactly how to move and contract in the journey of being born.
 We all have that innate capacity to find that path of least resistance.
 If we can close our eyes and go into our bodies, our bodies will always know the answer, notwithstanding our efforts to strategize with the mind.

 Medical language of “delivery” regarding birth: Deborah clarified how ultimately it is the mother delivering the baby, that her role as the attending physician is to co-create a safe place for the birthing mother and baby.
 To the question of how many babies she has delivered: “I’ve delivered two, I have two children.”